greggersaurus/OpenSteamController/DevBoard/README.md

 This is a running list of items I would like to prioritize and not lose track of.

+1. Create sleep function
+    1. Use CT16B0 like official Valve FW does?
+1. Now that we know PIO1_1 is active low enable of analog triggers (L = AD0 and R = AD2), clean up and organize!
 1. Get controller to act as PowerA wired
     1. Clean up naming in changes...
 1. Add details on different firmware build types (i.e. intentions and commands/control layouts)